petecliff/ngmx_blinky/README.md

 information you can make good choices about when to do things - put the washing machine on when the sun is high e.g.

 But don't feel bad about that late night cuppa fuelled by gas.
-Just be aware.

 Next step - break the washing machine - https://www.youtube.com/watch?v=WtgMESLjLoQ ? ;-)